manishbaranwal-51/Basics-of-Linux/2. File Mgmt/Readme.md

 Today in this module, I learned and practiced some basic *File Management* Linux commands.

-2️⃣ File Management (Command Description Example)
+2️⃣ File Management (Command, Description & Example)

 touch: